SDBrett/jekyllblog/_posts/2016-11-03-nsx-ipsec-vpn.md

 Firewall rules are automatically created for the VPN at each site.

-IPsec tunnel status can be confirmed by clicking &#8220;Show IPsec Statistics&#8221;
+IPsec tunnel status can be confirmed by clicking "Show IPsec Statistics&#8221;

 [![Show IP](/assets/images/2016/11/Show-IP.png)]({{site.url}}/assets/images/2016/11/Show-IP.png)